mdn/content/files/en-us/learn/javascript/client-side_web_apis/manipulating_documents/index.md

 ## The important parts of a web browser

 Web browsers are very complicated pieces of software with a lot of moving parts, many of which can't be controlled or manipulated by a web developer using JavaScript.
 You might think that such limitations are a bad thing, but browsers are locked down for good reasons, mostly centering around security.
-Imagine if a web site could get access to your stored passwords or other sensitive information, and log into websites as if it were you?
+Imagine if a website could get access to your stored passwords or other sensitive information, and log into websites as if it were you?

 Despite the limitations, Web APIs still give us access to a lot of functionality that enable us to do a great many things with web pages.
 There are a few really obvious bits you'll reference regularly in your code — consider the following diagram, which represents the main parts of a browser directly involved in viewing web pages: